hhicks658/html-css-relearn-website/README.md

 - Inline, Internal, and External CSS –-- Covers different ways to apply CSS.

-Organized Layout – Clean file structure with folders for HTML, CSS, and assets
+Organized Layout --Clean file structure with folders for HTML, CSS, and assets

 ## Getting Started